softwarecrash/BMSC2MQTT/README.md

 ## License (What It Means For Users)

 Without a license:
-- Basic values stay visible (voltage, current, SOC, connection state, etc.).
-- Detailed values can be limited (for example detailed cell/temperature data).
+- Visible BMS values are limited to connection state, SOC, voltage, current, calculated power and charge/discharge MOS status.
 - Write functions (SOC/MOS) are locked.

 With a valid license:
-- Full data set (depending on BMS type).
+- Adds temperature, remaining capacity, ETA, cycles, operation mode, warnings, cell details and relay functions.
 - Write functions available if supported by the provider.

 ## Firmware Update And Backup